stephanme/modbus-exporter-image/README.md

 Builds a docker image for [RichiH/modbus_exporter](https://github.com/RichiH/modbus_exporter) so that the modbus_exporter can be installed easily in a k8s cluster.

+- small images based on alpine
+- built for amd64 and arm architecture (WIP)

 ## Example Deployment

 See `modbus-exporter-example.yml`.
 The `modbus.yml` configuration file is provided as ConfigMap.